Poznan

 Porta Posnania

-Porta Posnania is an interactive activity and depiction of the history of the Cathedral Island of Poznan.
-The story goes back over 1,000 years and has left its mark on Poznan’s development.
+Porta Posnania is an interactive experience and depiction of the history of Cathedral Island in Poznan.
+The history goes back over 1,000 years and has left its mark on Poznan’s development.
+Geographically, Porta Posnania is located on the Warta and Cybina rivers, making the site one of the oldest places to be settled and developed.

 Old Brewery, Poznan

-Stary Browar is a cultural center and shopping center that opened in 2003 in a former brewery building.
-It was the brewery Hugger, which was located here from 1844.
+Stary Browar is a cultural and shopping center that opened in 2003 in a former brewery building.
+There was the Hugger brewery, which was located here from 1844, when the brewmaster Ambrosius Hugger from Württemberg established the place.

 Collegium Maius, Poznan